Turkish journalist Önder Aytaç tweeted a comment in 2012 that recently landed him in jail for ten months.

-Somewhere in there, in the midst of all this tyranny, there has to be a common denominator, at least a confluence of factors leading to the phenomena we are observing.
-Naming them and hypothesizing about how they work is not a prejudiced act.
-It’s the process of observation at work, dealing with a troubled part of the world, whose history is riddled with institutionalized abuse and violence toward ethnic ‘others’ i.e. infidels-cum-blasphemers-cum-dissidents-cum-threats (see the Armenian, Assyrian and Greek Pontian genocides, plus the Kurdish issue) about which people are trying to do something, looking for ways to change the culture of oppression and reverse the trend.
-It’s a very disturbing fact when one notes that Turkey is (or was, until last year) widely considered to be the model state of the Muslim world.
-If Turkey was a model state and yet stuff like this is systematically taking place there, the Twitter incident being just the tip of the iceberg, then imagine how serious the ustam problem is in other places where criticism of authority is met with divine wrath.
+Somewhere in there, in the midst of this tyranny, there are common denominators, a confluence of factors leading to the phenomena at hand.
+Naming them and hypothesizing about how they work is imperative, if we’re to deal with them, prevent them from spilling over into our affairs.
+This is a troubled part of the world, the history of which is riddled with institutionalized abuse and violence toward ethnic ‘others’ i.e. infidels-cum-blasphemers-cum-dissidents-cum-threats (see the Armenian, Assyrian and Greek Pontian genocides, plus the Kurdish issue) about which people are trying to do something, looking for ways to change the culture of oppression, and reverse the trend.

 Yes, tyranny is not restricted to Islam.
-Many other religions and political systems are averse to criticism too, crushing those who challenge them.
+A number religions and political systems are averse to criticism, crushing those who challenge them.
 We’ll get to that in later articles.

 The Bitter Truth

-Apparently, I’ve just violated both Article 301 and threatened the entire Muslim faith by generalizing the issue and daring to insinuate that the act of making an authority such as God untouchable and beyond criticism is an ill-conceived, self-serving, pernicious act, which is always, always conducive to oppression.
-Despite the fact that all my arguments are substantiated and supported with data, and that I’m exhibiting no ill-feeling toward anyone except those who systematically seek to tyrannize and crush others by either enforcing their beliefs on them or prohibiting them from voicing their own, I am somehow in the wrong, at least in the minds of this tyranny’s apologists, and could be, in all practical purposes, charged with something that could land me in jail, should I ever go to Turkey, or land me in trouble, should I come across a Muslim, or in the grave, should God, Ustam, or any of their agents command it.
+Apparently, I’ve just violated both Article 301 and threatened the entire Muslim faith by generalizing the issue and daring to insinuate that the act of making an authority such as God untouchable and beyond criticism is an ill-conceived, self-serving, pernicious act — an act that is conducive to oppression.
+Despite the fact that my arguments are substantiated and supported with data, and that I’m exhibiting no ill-feeling toward anyone except those who systematically seek to tyrannize and crush others by either enforcing their beliefs on them or prohibiting them from voicing their own, I’m somehow in the wrong, at least in the minds of this tyranny’s apologists, and could be, in all practical purposes, charged with something that could land me in jail, should I ever go to Turkey.
+It could also land me in trouble, should I come across a devout Muslim or a multiculturalist zealot.
+It could see me to the grave, should God, Ustam, or any of their agents command it.